Madhu2312/document-qa-agent/README.md

 4. Set Environment Variables

-# Create a .env file in the project root:
+## Create a .env file in the project root:

 GROQ_API_KEY=your_groq_api_key_here

-# Note: The .env file must not be committed to version control.
+## Note: The .env file must not be committed to version control.

-# How to Run
+## How to Run

-# Place your PDF files inside:
+1. Place your PDF files inside:

 data/pdfs/

-# Start the application:
+2 .Start the application:

 python main.py